Nexela/PickerExtended/README.md

 Hover over entities and use the Picker dolly keybinds to move entities around.
 Entities will keep their wire connections and settings.
 This allows you to build your set up spaced out and when you are finished push it all together for a nice tight build.
 Some entities can't be shoved around.
 Also respect max wire distance.
 Data Raw Prototypes mod is needed to Move entities, Combinators can be moved without it.
 Note Moving some modded entities that rely on position can cause issues.

 ### Picker Entity Blueprinter
-Hover over an entity and take a quick blueprint of everything in its selection area with CTRL + R. Blueprints are created automaticly if you don't have an existing Pipette Blueprint in your inventory.
+Hover over an entity and take a quick blueprint of everything in its selection area with CTRL + R. Blueprints are created automatically if you don't have an existing Pipette Blueprint in your inventory.
 Modules and recipes are stored in the blueprint.
 Now you can quickly blueprint your moduled beacon for fast placing!
 Using this keybind with nothing in your hand and nothing selected will put a blank blueprint in your hand for quick blueprinting an area.
 If you have a blueprint in your hand it will switch to the deconstruction planner if you have nothing selected.

 ### Picker Zapper
 Have an inventory full of pesky blueprints?
 Try dropping them on the ground by using the drop item keybind (default z) and they will be zapped away into the nether.